Vishal-jain-01/Vishal-jain-01/README.md

 👋 Hi there!
-I'm Rajnandni Khokhar
+I'm Vishal Jain.
 - 👀 I’m interested in Learn New Skills in IT Industry.
 - 🌱 I’m currently learning Artificial Intelligence and Machine Learning.
 - 📫 Reach me at my linked in or my email vishal112006jain@gmail.com.